risk-first/website/menagerie/Map-And-Territory-Risk.md

 But what happens next?
 As we saw in [Boundary Risk](), the **Peter Principle** applies, people will use dependencies up to the point when they start breaking down.

-In the case of metrics, this is where they start being used for more than just indicators, but as measures of performance or targets:
- - If a team is _told_ to do lots of releases, they will perform lots of releases *at the expense of something else*.
- - If team members are promoted according to SLOC, they will make sure their code takes up as many lines as possible.
- - In the UK, ambulances were asked to wait before admitting patients to Emergency wards, in order that hospitals could [meet their targets](https://en.wikipedia.org/wiki/NHS_targets).

-Some of this seems obvious:  _Of course_ SLOC is a terrible measure performance!
-We're not that stupid anymore.
-The problem is, it's not so much the _choice_ of metric, but the fact that _all_ metrics merely approximate reality with a few numbers.
-The map is _always_ simpler than the territory, therefore there can be no perfect metrics.

-In the same way that [markets evolve to demand more features](), our behaviour evolves to incorporate new ideas.
-The more popular an idea is, the more people will modify their behaviour as a result of it, and the more the world will change.
-Will the idea still be useful as the world adapts?

-### Example: Metrics as Maps
+### Example: Metrics

-Good abstractions are shared (a la _memes_, above).
-They start off with one inventor, and are shared, eventually becoming institutionalised in the same way [Software Dependencies]() are.
 Let's dive into a specific example now: someone finds a useful new metric that helps in evaluating performance.

 It might be: